-Do not use this medicine after the expiry date printed on the label and carton, or if the packaging is torn or shows signs of tampering or does not look quite right.
+Do not use this medicine after the expiry date printed on the pack, or if the packaging is torn or shows signs of tampering.

 If it has expired or is damaged, return it to your pharmacist for disposal.

 Before you start to use it